-After trying to create a Knox container with an MDM policy, the error message "invalid licence key" is displayed.
+After trying to create a Knox container with an EMM policy, the error message "invalid licence key" is displayed.

 This might be because your device does not have official firmware.
 A device with non-official firmware sends the Knox license activation request to an internal Knox license server instead of the external license server.
 Since the license key given to external customers is valid only on the external server, the license activation request fails.